 Born in 1915 in Belmont, Port-of-Spain, Trinidad she and her family moved to New York, Harlem as many did in search of a work and better life.
 She attended school in the states but her education was cut short due to a Tuberculosis infections which damaged her lungs and left her with severe heart disease which would plague for the duration of her life.

-New York would be Claudias’ home for over 30 years where she became part of political activism as a member of the American Communist Party.
+New York would be Claudia’s’ home for over 30 years where she became part of political activism as a member of the American Communist Party.
 She used her community leadership skills and journalistic capacity to help the black community and become the editor of Negro Affairs to the parties paper ‘The Daily Worker’ becoming an accomplished voice advocating Civil and Human Rights.
 Her best know writing appeared in the ‘Political Affairs Magazine’ titled ‘An End to the Neglect of the Problems of the Negro Women!”
-This piece of writing created what is now known as ‘intersectionality’ – an anaylsis of a marxist framework.
+This piece of writing created what is now known as ‘intersectionality’ – an analysis of a marxist framework.

-This ladies commitment and to the black community despite illness and financial problems was unfaltering.
-Her lasting legacy is unquestionably s one of the founders of Notting Hill Carnival which she participated in launching in defiance of the race riots occurring in the London at the time.
+This ladies commitment to the black community despite illness and financial problems was unfaltering.
+Her lasting legacy is unquestionably as one of the founders of Notting Hill Carnival which she participated in launching in defiance of the race riots occurring in the London at the time.
 The carnival helped to showcase Caribbean talent and community together in unity of expression.
 Early celebrations of the Carnival were first held indoors personified with the slogan ‘A people’s art is the genesis of their freedom’.
 In 1966 the Carnival took to the streets of Notting Hill which Muhammad Ali attended.
 The annual event is still eagerly anticipated and welcomed every year by the black community in London.

 May her legacy continue to live on in all of us as we continue to celebrate our greatness and break the shackles of oppression together.